brentonworley/startup-handbook/quality-culture.md

 # The Deployment Pipeline

-Let's get specific about what tests we want to include in which parts of the build pipelines.
-//TODO team input here on this one.
+//TODO

 - Quality thresholds build into the build pipeline.

 # Monitor and Measure

-Visual inspections of code, through peer reviews in the PR process, are important, however code quality tools such as SonarQube and Gitlab's code quality provide a reliable mechanism to quantitatively and qualitatively monitor the quality of the code base.
+Visual inspections of code, through peer reviews in the PR process, are important, however code quality tools such as SonarCloud and Gitlab's code quality provide a reliable mechanism to quantitatively and qualitatively monitor the quality of the code base.
 This includes measures such as test coverage, code complexity, security and more.
 - All repositories are integrated with a code coverage tool such as SonarCloud or Codacy.
 - All repositories are integrated have code scanning enabled, i.e. SonarCloud or GitHub code scanning.
 - Metrics need to be agreed regarding acceptable quality thresholds and monitored using these tools.